calccrypto/Class-Project/README.md

 Please see LICENSE file for license.
 The networking code was modified from code written by Andrew Zonenberg.

+POSIX libraries are required.
+The `accept4` function, which is nonstandard is also used.

 OpenPGP (https://github.com/calccrypto/OpenPGP), and
 its dependencies are required to build this project.
 The makefile assumes that the folder containing this